White-label product

 A white-label product is a product or service produced by one company (the producer) that other companies (the marketers) rebrand to make it appear as if they had made it.

 The name derives from the image of a white label on the packaging that can be filled in with the marketer's trade dress.
-White label products are sold by retailers with their own trademark but the products themselves are manufactured by a third party.
+White-label products are sold by retailers with their own trademark but the products themselves are manufactured by a third party.

 Common use

 White label production is often used for mass-produced generic products including electronics, consumer products and software packages such as DVD players, televisions, and web applications.
-Some companies maintain a sub-brand for their goods, for example the same model of DVD player may be sold by Dixons as a Saisho and by Currys as a Matsui, which are brands exclusively used by those companies.
+Some companies maintain a sub-brand for their goods.
+For example, in the United Kingdom, the same model of DVD player may be sold by Dixons as a Saisho and by Currys as a Matsui, which are brands exclusively used by those companies.

 Some websites use white labels to enable a successful brand to offer a service without having to invest in creating the technology and infrastructure itself.
 Many IT and modern marketing companies outsource or use white-label companies and services to provide specialist services without having to invest in developing their own product.